How do you identify what Type Of Magician they are?

-In case you might have been thrown off-balance on hearing this question, it is time you realized that magicians are indeed of various types although they appear to be all same.
+In case you might have become confused after hearing this question, you may like to consider whether magicians are indeed of various types although they all appear to be the same.

-There are various parameters employed to adjudge the category of a magician but the two that are most commonly relied upon are the type of performance and his method of conducting his profession.
+There are various parameters employed to adjudge the category of a magician but the two that are most commonly relied upon are the type of performance and their method of conducting their profession.

 These magicians rely mostly on their creativity and strong oratory skills to deliver a power packed and memorable performance and most definitely acquire celebrity status for themselves somewhere along the timeline.

 David Copperfield is one of the most noteworthy stage magicians in the modern era.

 They are magicians who

 perform at much smaller venues like restaurants or parlours, and are referred to

 Such a performance often entails one-to-one interaction with the audience wherein either the magician summons a member of audience on to the stage or walks up to a particular table and performs a trick.

 Skill is the most important requisite here since there is a small distance between the magician and the audience, so everything is plainly visible.

 While walking down the street, have you ever come across individuals shouting something and then following it up with tricks that causes their onlookers to gasp with awe?